All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A medication recall is an action taken to remove a specific product from the market because of a quality problem, contamination, or safety concern.
 Recalls can be initiated by the manufacturer, the compounding pharmacy, or the FDA.

 The FDA classifies recalls into three categories.
 Class I recalls are the most serious.
-They involve a situation where there is a reasonable probability that using the product will cause serious health consequences or death.
+They involve a situation where there's a reasonable probability that using the product will cause serious health consequences or death.
 Class II recalls involve a situation where using the product may cause temporary health problems or where the probability of serious consequences is remote.
-Class III recalls involve a situation where using the product is not likely to cause health problems, but the product violates FDA regulations.
+Class III recalls involve a situation where using the product isn't likely to cause health problems, but the product violates FDA regulations.

 For brand-name GLP-1 medications, recalls are typically initiated by the manufacturer and overseen by the FDA.
 The recall announcement includes the specific lot numbers, expiration dates, and distribution information so patients and pharmacies can identify affected products.